Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 	- Cons:
 		- May be technically impossible (Strict data limits.
 Demo recordings will definitely not fit in the 40KB I have available per user on SilentWolf) (I could potentially reach out to SilentWolf and offer to pay for higher limits?)
 		- Would require players to sign-up for a service I have no real control over.
 SilentWolf could one day get compromised and then Eternal Descent account details getting leaked would be my fault.
+		- The service itself may not be around in the future.
+They could shut down and then I'd have to transfer over the database to another service.
 		- Not self-hosted.
-I can't say 100% I trust these people to have control over this data.
+I can't say 100% I trust these people to have control over the data.
 		- No friend integration with Steam
 - SteamWorks
 	- Pros: